twnzl/nanium/README.md

 ```

-Probably most of the time you would use instances of your domains entities instead of StuffGetRequestBody and
+Probably most of the time you would use instances of your domain's entities instead of StuffGetRequestBody and
 StuffGetResponse.
-So you can delete this generated classes and define your own either within the same .contract.ts file
+So you can delete these generated classes and define your own, either within the same .contract.ts
-or in a separate file but with the extension __.contractpart.ts__.
+file or in a separate file but with the extension __.contractpart.ts__.

 - __services/stuff/get.executor.ts__: The implementation of the service.
 It uses the values of the request and
   calculates the response.